-It is supported by \cite{rajendran2018deep} which shows that just binarizing LSTM or traditional CNN does not give good results when used for AMC.
-We also take an architecture named \textit{BLResnet18A2real} where the layers next to the input and output layers are taken as real to have more information passing from the input layer to the network similar to RBNN architecture.
-It is observed that it improves the performance with $39.40\%$ overall accuracy.
+It is also supported by \cite{rajendran2018deep}, which shows that binarizing LSTM or traditional CNN does not yield good results when used for AMC.
+We also consider a hybrid architecture named BLResNet2R, where the layers adjacent to the input and output layers are real; this is similar to the RBNN architecture and helps to transfer more information from the input layer to the network.
+It is observed that it improves the performance with $54.76\%$ accuracy at $10$dB.